wws22/build_delta/README.rst

 README for build_delta
 ==================

 This is a small script for preparing xdelta upgrade of your distribution package.
+That script produces tar.gz archive with a patcher script to doing an incremental upgrade from a client's version of DIR to the next version of the DIR with the binary and text files.

 Installing
 ==========